Skip to content

 • Fast: It is not uncommon for mature projects to have thousands of unit tests.
 Unit tests should take very little time to run (in milliseconds)

-• Isolated: Unit tests are standalone, can be run in isolation, and have no dependencies on any outside factors such as a file system or database
+• Isolated: Unit tests are stand-alone, can be run in isolation, and have no dependencies on any outside factors such as a file system or database

 • Mock dependencies